Retzoh/manifest_templates/README.md

 - build the project (if needed)
 - install the project (if needed)
 - run project tests
+- run the project

+Each language comes with a "hello world" project which the CI pipelines tests.

 ## Repository structure
 - `[languages]`